paulgazz/kmax/README.md

 - The extracted formulas may not be exact.
 No resulting configuration is a sign that the formulas are overconstrained.
 A resulting configuration that does not include the desired compilation unit mean the formulas may be underconstrained.

-## Generating Formulas
+## Generating Formulas for Linux

+This requires cloning the kmax repository, since there are helper scripts to generate the formulas for Linux.
 These commands and scripts are intended to be run from the root of your Linux source tree.

 To get the formulas for compilation units defined in the Kbuild files, we first need a list of all the top-level source directories for each